retep998/winapi-rs/CONTRIBUTING.md

         lpReturnLength: LPDWORD,
     ) -> BOOL;
 ```

+##Organization of code

 * Functions go into the respective `-sys` crate inside `lib`.
 All types and constants go into the
   main crate.
+* If you have types, enums, or constants defined in a .h file not represented in `winapi-rs`, please create a new file and reference it in lib.rs.